Duchenne Muscular Dystrophy Genetic Testing Basics

 In rare cases, a girl can get Duchenne muscular dystrophy.
 However, this only occurs in conjunction with some other problem in the inheritance of the X chromosomes.
 So, a muscular dystrophy specialist should evaluate any girl with symptoms of Duchenne muscular dystrophy.

 If I DON'T have the Duchenne gene, can I have children who DO have the gene?

-If you're not a carrier, then your children cannot inherit the gene from you.
-But there is a relatively high occurrence of new changes in the Duchenne gene.
+It's very unlikely.
+However, it is possible for a change in the Duchenne gene to occur in a man's sperm or woman's eggs only and the blood test would not show it.
+So, the gene could be passed to an offspring during egg fertilization.
+Also there is a relatively high occurrence of new changes in the Duchenne gene.
 Because of this, there is no guarantee that you won't have a child with Duchenne muscular dystrophy.

 Is there any harm in finding out if I carry the gene?